 These almond flour pancakes are thick, fluffy, and come together in under 5 minutes!
-Made with just 5 ingredients, they make a fabulous gluten free and grain free breakfast!
+Made with just 5 ingredients, they make a satisfying breakfast.

 There are so many almond flour pancake recipes out there, but none of them come close to achieving the texture of a classic wheat-based pancake.
 This recipe, however, ticks all the boxes.

 If you’ve made any of my almond flour recipes before, you’ve probably got everything on hand!
 If not, you can easily find them at your local supermarket.
 Here is what you’ll need:

 - Almond flour.
 Blanched almond flour is preferred, as it yields a lighter and fluffier pancake, but almond meal will work too.

 - Salt.
 Just a pinch to balance out the sweet ingredients.

 - Maple syrup.
 Adds sweetness and keeps the pancakes soft in the middle.